imagej/imagej.github.io/_pages/news/2010-04-27-fijis-script-editor-now-understands-imagej-macros.md

 For further convenience, the Macro Recorder opens newly created macros in the Script Editor, too.

-Another nice consequence is that Ctrl+Shift+N (or on Macs, Apple+Shift+N) opens up the Script Editor.
+Another nice consequence is that {% include key keys="CtlCmd|Shift|N" %} opens up the Script Editor.